rajatjain/cataloguesearch/README.md

-# CatalogueSearch — Multi-Lingual PDF Document Processor and Search Engine
+# CatalogueSearch — Multi-Lingual PDF Processor and Search Engine

 ## Table of Contents